 The Analytics Connector has been tested against different versions of Tableau, including both Tableau Desktop and Tableau Server on Windows from version 9.3.

 Connecting to Cognos from Tableau

-You can use either "Microsoft SQL Server" or "Other Database (ODBC)" (via Senturus Analytics Connector ODBC client) connection to connect Tableau to Analytics Connector server.
+You can use either the "Microsoft SQL Server" or "Other Database (ODBC)" (via Senturus Analytics Connector ODBC client) connector to connect Tableau to the Analytics Connector server.